tomislavmedak/tomislavmedak.github.io/en/conjuncture/index.md

-fundamental to the political struggle against the general tendency toward structural adjustments and austerity programs becomes the capacity to seize upon the contradictions between the structural position of a class and its place in the present historic conjuncture.
+fundamental to the political struggle against the general tendency toward structural adjustments and austerity programs becomes the capacity to seize upon the contradictions between the structural position of a class and its place in the present historical conjuncture.

 To this effect it is important to develop forms of organization of social forces that are responsive, that are not committed to what social